Comparison of Halo Model and Simulation Predictions for Projected-Field Kinematic Sunyaev-Zel'dovich Cross-Correlations: Results

 To further validate our results, we explore further variations of these calculations in Appendix~\ref{Appendix}, where we repeat the projected-field kSZ analysis using a different gas density profile.
 We briefly detail the results of Appendix~\ref{Appendix} here.
 We choose new values for the GNFW gas parameters, as listed in Table~\ref{non_b16_gas}, and construct new kSZ maps with this profile.
 We run the same analysis as presented above with the new kSZ maps, and compare the resulting cross-correlations with \verb|class_sz| predictions, accounting for the new parameter values.
 The results are shown in Appendix~\ref{Appendix} in Figs.~\ref{ksz_so_non_b16} and~\ref{ksz_planck_non_b16} for the SO and \emph{Planck} filters, respectively.
-For SO, the ratios between the \verb|class_sz| predictions and simulations for the non-B16 gas profile similarly again show little scale dependence, but with overall values near $\approx 1.20$.
-For \emph{Planck}, however, the difference is significant, especially for the highest redshift bin ($1<z<2.5$), where the ratio is $\approx$ 0.80, i.e., the \verb|class_sz| prediction is lower than the cross-correlation measured from simulations.
-This check further reinforces the conclusion that the differences that we find between the theory and simulations are real, rather than an artifact or a missing overall factor in the code.
+For SO, the ratios between the \verb|class_sz| predictions and simulations for the non-B16 gas profile similarly again show little scale dependence, but with overall values near $\approx 1.3$.
+For \emph{Planck}, the ratio in the two lowest redshift bins is roughly 1.5, but in the highest redshift bin it drops to 1.25.
+This check further reinforces the conclusion that the differences that we find between the theory and simulations are real (rather than an artifact or a missing overall factor in the code), as they change significantly when the underlying physical model is changed.
+In addition, in Appendix~\ref{Appendix_b}, we present results for a third experimental filter, finding evidence of stronger scale dependence in the resulting theory-to-simulation ratio, thus suggesting again that the differences we see are not due to an artifact.

 As a final calculation, we compute the signal-to-noise ratios (SNR) of the projected-field kSZ measurements as simulated by Websky for the \emph{Planck} and SO experimental setups, given by